rawmain/av-app-android-wallet-ui/README.md

 ## Development

+> [!NOTE]
-**Note:** The minimum device requirement for this application is  Android API level 28.
+> The minimum device requirement for this application is  Android API level 28.

 ### Specifications Employed